 What is the SBA Surety Bonds Guarantee Program?

 The Small Business Administration offers a Surety Bond Guarantee Program to assist small and emerging businesses.
 Small businesses may struggle to qualify for Surety Bonds sold by surety companies due to a lack of capital, credit, or capacity.
 The SBA Surety Bond Guarantee Program requires less working capital, which gives more small businesses a chance to qualify for Surety Bonds.
 Small businesses can qualify for up to $6.5 million on projects to any owner (private, local, state, or federal), and up to $10 million on federal jobs available to prime contractors.

 For any project or profession, there is always the risk that the work will not be completed in a satisfactory manner.
 In general, Surety Bonds provide a guarantee that the insured party will meet obligations.
 If the obligations are not met, then the Surety Bond will pay out a sum to the project owner.
-Surety Bonds can help businesses seeking to win a contract reassure the owner that it will deliver on expectations.
-Since many government contracts also require Surety Bonds, they play an important role in ensuring that taxpayer dollars are not wasted on failed projects.
-Surety Bonds are also required for many professionals before they can obtain a license in order to ensure that they will adhere to rules and regulations that protect the public interest.
+Surety Bonds are an important tool in helping companies secure business and reducing risk for organizations.